awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

 For example, suppose that you make a `GetObject` request through a Multi\-Region Access Point by using a user called `AppDataReader` in your AWS account\.
 To help ensure that the request won't be denied, the `AppDataReader` user must be granted the `s3:GetObject` permission by the Multi\-Region Access Point and by each bucket underlying the Multi\-Region Access Point\. `AppDataReader` won't be able to retrieve data from any bucket that doesn't grant this permission\.

-In most cases, underlying buckets that have individual S3 Block Public Access settings, policies, and access control lists \(ACLs, including object ACLs\) will still remain in effect\.
+In most cases, the individual S3 Block Public Access settings, policies, and access control lists \(ACLs, including object ACLs\) for the underlying buckets will still remain in effect\.

 ## Managing public access to a Multi\-Region Access Point<a name="MultiRegionAccessPointPublicAccess"></a>

 Multi\-Region Access Points support independent Block Public Access settings for each Multi\-Region Access Point\.
 When you create a Multi\-Region Access Point, you can specify the Block Public Access settings that apply to that Multi\-Region Access Point\.

+**Note**
+Any Block Public Access settings that are enabled under **Block Public Access settings for this account** \(in your own account\) or **Block Public Settings for external buckets** still apply even if the independent Block Public Access settings for your Multi\-Region Access Point are disabled\.

 For any request that is made through a Multi\-Region Access Point, Amazon S3 evaluates the Block Public Access settings for:
 + The Multi\-Region Access Point
-+ The underlying buckets
++ The underlying buckets \(including external buckets\)
-+ The account that owns both the Multi\-Region Access Point and the underlying buckets
++ The account that owns the Multi\-Region Access Point
++ The account that owns the underlying buckets \(including external accounts\)

 If any of these settings indicate that the request should be blocked, Amazon S3 rejects the request\.
 For more information about the Amazon S3 Block Public Access feature, see [Blocking public access to your Amazon S3 storage](access-control-block-public-access.md)\.

 **Important**
 By default, all Block Public Access settings are enabled for Multi\-Region Access Points\.
 You must explicitly turn off any settings that you don't want to apply to a Multi\-Region Access Point\.
-Amazon S3 doesn't currently support changing the Block Public Access settings for a Multi\-Region Access Point after it has been created\.
+You can't change the Block Public Access settings for a Multi\-Region Access Point after it has been created\.

 ## Viewing Block Public Access settings for a Multi\-Region Access Point<a name="viewing-bpa-mrap-settings"></a>

 **To view the Block Public Access settings for a Multi\-Region Access Point**

+1.
-1. Sign in to the AWS Management Console\.

-1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.
+   Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the left navigation pane, choose **Multi\-Region Access Points**\.

-1. Choose the Multi\-Region Access Point that you want to review\.
+1. Choose the name of the Multi\-Region Access Point that you want to review\.

 1. Choose the **Permissions** tab\.